anywhichway/thunderclap/README.md

 not indexed.
 The index is not partitioned per class, it spans all classes.

 At the moment one index is created for each unique property name, regardless of the class on which the property exists.
-This index entry is a nested map of values and then object ids with the property and value, e.g.
+Atlthoug not directly accessible as such, this index entry is effectively a nested map of values and then object ids with the property and value, e.g.

 ```javascript
 {